sarweshwargoud/task4-data-analytics/README.md

 # 📊 Task 4 – Dashboard Design (Data Analyst Internship)

-## 🔥 Project: Interactive Sales Analytics Dashboard (Tableau)
+## 🔥 Project: SuperStore Sales Inetractive Dashboard (Power BI)

 This project is part of the Data Analyst Internship Task 4.
-The goal was to design an **interactive business dashboard** using Tableau based on a Superstore sales dataset.
+The goal was to design an **interactive business dashboard** using Power BI based on a Superstore sales dataset.

 The dashboard helps stakeholders analyze sales performance, customer behavior, product trends, and regional insights.